GoogleCloudPlatform/professional-services-data-validator/README.md

 #### Row Validations

-(Note: Row hash validation is currently supported for BigQuery, Teradata, Impala/Hive, Oracle, SQL Server, Redshift, Postgres, Mysql, Db2 and Alloy DB.
-Struct and array data types are not currently supported.
+(Note: Row hash validation not supported for FileSystem connections.
 In addition, please note that SHA256 is not a supported function on Teradata systems.
 If you wish to perform this comparison on Teradata you will need to [deploy a UDF to perform the conversion](https://github.com/akuroda/teradata-udf-sha2/blob/master/src/sha256.c).)